 We have a dedicated instruction classroom, the Ken Kesey Classroom, with state-of-the-art technology where our staff can present to your class on how to perform research using primary sources.
 In consultation with the professor, we can assemble and present collections on specific subject areas for such presentations.

-If you would like to schedule a Special Collections and University Archives instruction session or would like to consult with us in designing a research assignment or special project, please contact us by submitting a request via our Instruction Request Form (requests must be made at least three weeks in advance before the requested date of instruction).
+If you would like to schedule a Special Collections and University Archives instruction session or would like to consult with us in designing a research assignment or special project, please contact us by submitting a request via our Instruction Request Form.
+Requests must be made at least three weeks in advance before the requested date of instruction.
+Please note as of the 2019-2020 academic year, we are only scheduling sessions during our public hours (10am-4pm, Monday-Friday).
 The form requires your contact information, the proposed date and time of your class, the number of attendees, the subject of this visit, and general background about your class, statement of what you hope the students will gain from the session, and a copy of the class syllabus.
 Please also include if you would like us to identify an exercise for your students during the session or thoughout the term.
 For specific questions, contact Lauren Goss, Reference and Research Services Archivist, who coordinates our instruction program.

 Please also note that if you would like to have your class use our materials for a project, we highly advise bringing the class for an orientation session or having a staff member come to your class to orient your students to our collections and policies and procedures.
 Given current staffing levels, advance notice of class use of SCUA materials is appreciated and allows our staff to provide the most comprehensive service to your students.

 We take great pride in encouraging use of our collections and ensuring the security of our collections.
 We will provide a general orientation, but you should also prepare your students in advance with the following information before arriving for the class session:

 - No pens, food, drink, or chewing gum are allowed.